decredcommunity/outreach/ticket-messaging.md

 Decred Ticket-Holder Voting

 Decred employs a hybrid PoW (Proof of Work) + PoS (Proof of Stake) consensus system.
-Not only does this make the network more secure and resistant to 51% attacks than a conventional proof-of work system, but the staking component allows everyone in the community, not just miners, to participate in changing the consensus rules.
+Not only does this make the network more secure and resistant to 51% attacks than a conventional proof-of work system, but the staking component allows those holding the coins, not just miners, to participate in changing the consensus rules.

 Decred’s governance is based on the principle of ticket-holder voting.
 Ticket holders forego liquidity and time-lock, or “stake,” their DCR to acquire the right to participate in three types of voting:
 1) Block Voting, On-chain.
 Tickets are selected and tallied per block.